-NOTE: Once the Distinguished Name and password are successfully saved on this tab, Distinguished Name Auto Discovery frame will no longer display at the bottom of this tab.
+NOTE: Once the Distinguished Name and password are successfully saved on this tab, the Distinguished Name Auto Discovery frame will no longer display at the bottom of this tab.

-3. Click Next to go to the SSL tab.
+- 2. Click Save to save your entries. - 3.
+Click Next to go to the SSL tab.